NiceNode/controller-api/README.md

 npm run dev
 ```

 Use `http://localhost:3000/api` as the local controller environment variable in NiceNode or for testing.
-Or open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Or open [http://localhost:3000/api/controller](http://localhost:3000/api/controller) or [http://localhost:3000/api/controllerPackage](http://localhost:3000/api/controllerPackage) with your browser to see the result.

+Example `http://localhost:3000/api/controller/besu` returns Besu's controller.

 To properly update a controller:
 1. Make the change